 Recipient couples are legal parents of any child born from the result of the egg donation so you do not have to worry about that legal wise.

-IVF procedure with donated eggs has a success chance between 25 to 40 %.
+The success rates of IVF procedure with donated eggs are 40% or higher.
 Those may not look to high but they are slightly higher than standard IVF treatments, that’s because donated eggs are retrieved always from young, healthy women, under 35 years of age.
-In 2009 the success rate with donor eggs rose to 33%
+In 2009 the success rate with donor eggs rose to 33%.
+As you can see, there are many advantages of egg donation and it is a procedure worth considering if your egg are of low quality.